Lessons from the back of beyond

 We talked about willpower and how too much stock is put into it.
 Willpower is a muscle, it can’t be exerted continuously without relief.
 That’s why people can’t sustain radical dieting.
 You have to make the life you want a habit.
 You can’t simply will a different life into existence, it has to reach a point of sustainability before the will is gone.
 Good habits are the bedrock of a good life.

-As we passed into Havelock, where we would part ways, he congratulated me on having “figured a lot out sooner the most”, I thanked him for the lift and the spiriting conversation and stepped out into the dark, wondering if I’d score another hitch so late in the night or spend a night sleeping rough at the roadside.
+As we passed into Havelock, where we would part ways, he congratulated me on having “figured a lot out sooner than most”, I thanked him for the lift and the spiriting conversation and stepped out into the dark, wondering if I’d score another hitch so late in the night or spend a night sleeping rough at the roadside.